 Effective July 1, 2022, the New Worlds Reading Scholarship Accounts expands eligibility to include public school students enrolled in kindergarten through grade 5 who have a substantial reading deficiency identified under s.
 1008.25(5)(a), F.S., or who scored below a Level 3 on the statewide, standardized English Language Arts (ELA) assessment in the prior school year.

 What is the amount of a New Worlds Reading Scholarship Account?

-For the 2022-2023 school year, tThe amount of the scholarship is \$500 per eligible student.
+The amount of the scholarship is \$500 per eligible student.

 How do I apply for a New Worlds Reading Scholarship Account?